-

 You will know the popular VMware alternatives and how to safely migrate VM from VMware to new environment in this post.

-The following key factors need to be considered when considering an ESXi alternative:
+The following key factors need to be considered when selecting an ESXi alternative:

 Functionality and Performance: Ensure that the VMware ESXi alternative solution provides comparable or better functionality and performance than VMware ESXi.
 Consider features such as virtual machine management, resource management, high availability, security, and more.